Huawei ousted from heart of EU as Nokia wins Belgian 5G contracts

 "The operators are sending a signal that it's important to have access to safe networks."

-However, the company said on Friday it accepted the decisions by Orange Belgium and Proximus, which confirm a Reuters report.
+However, it said on Friday it accepted the decisions by Orange Belgium and Proximus, which confirmed an earlier Reuters exclusive.

 "This is the outcome of a tender organised by operators and the result of the free market," a Huawei spokesman said.